OpenKneeboard/OpenKneeboard/docs/internals/README.md

 to the main app window, and when needed by the app, instructs tabs to render to one of the back buffers, then presents it to the window.

-The `okSHMRenderer` class maintains a single 'canvas' buffer, and multiple shared buffers that are accessible by other processses (and injectables in those processes).
+The `InterprocessRenderer` class maintains a single 'canvas' buffer, and multiple shared buffers that are accessible by other processses (and injectables in those processes).
 It instructs tabs to render to the canvas buffer, and when complete, it copies the canvas to the next shared buffer, and updates the shared memory configuration to let renderers know there is a new frame.